gitdeepaks/Javascript-StartOver/study-plan.md

 By focusing on these areas, you'll be well-prepared to tackle the questions your interviewer mentioned.
 Remember to balance your preparation with adequate rest to keep your mind sharp.

 **Best of luck with your interview preparation!**

+# Hooks

+- useState
+- useEffect
+- useContext
+- useReducer
+- useMemo
+- useCallBack
+- useRef

+# Higher Order Componement

+- What, When ,Why , How with code examples

+# Life cycle methode of the componenets

+- Class Componenets
+- 3 phases - Mounting, updating and Unmounting

+# State manegement

+- State vs Props with Code examples
+- React Context
+- Context API
+- Redux - how it works , how , when why (code examples) ?
+- Redux tool- kit how it works , how , when why (code examples)
+- Zusatand how it works , how , when why (code examples)

+# Custom Hooks

+- How to use to use it.

+- When to use it and code examples

+# Lazy Loading (Highly Asked)

+- Code Splitting
+- chunking
+- suspense

+# Virtual DOM

+- Reconciliation Algorithem
+- React Fiber
+- Diffing Algo

+# SSR vs CSR (Hot)

+- performance
+- SEO

+# Routing (RBAC)

+- React Router
+- How to manege protected routes ?
+- queryParams.

+# Testing

+- React Unit testing